pooja649/Online-Blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 4-Mar-2022**
 ## Chat Profile Report
--This report shall show you a list of all the active profiles in your ERPNext account with whom you can start a chat.
+-This report shall show you a list of all the active profiles in your ErpGuru account with whom you can start a chat.
 -To start a new chat, simply type the name of the User in the search bar of chatbox and start communicating.

 <br>